-Want to give your kids some arcade-esque fun but don’t want to drive them to Dave & Busters?
+Want to give your kids some arcade-esque fun but want to focus on at-home (and free) activities for kids instead of the offerings at the local Dave & Busters?
 Try ‘Stair Ball Drop’.
 A fun take on Skee Ball, it involves kids bouncing balls down a flight of stairs and into baskets worth a certain number of points.
 It’s good for young and older kids alike, requires little setup, and even fewer quarters.
 Better still, it’s a great way to exhaust older kids with stair repeats ⏤ they have to go up and down to collect the balls every round ⏤ while also practicing their math skills as they manually tally the scores.

 Prep Time: 5 minutes